StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Experiment

 \subsection{Task Setting}

-Through the experiment, we display that the proposed construction scheme provides a corpus that can simultaneously enable multiple tasks, which can bring advantage from a practical viewpoint. \begin{itemize}[noitemsep] \item Topic classification \item Speech act classification \item Paraphrase detection \item Sentence style transfer \end{itemize}
+Through the experiment, we display that the proposed construction scheme provides a corpus that enables creating multiple task sets simultaneously, which can bring advantages from a practical viewpoint. \begin{itemize}[noitemsep] \item Topic classification \item Speech act classification \item Paraphrase detection \item Sentence style transfer \end{itemize}